What is a Business Voicemail Service?

 Businesses look for voicemail services that can handle their legion of employees.
 They want on-site hosting.
 Cloud-based hosting.
 Features like web-based access and dialpad short codes.

-In brief, it’s much more extensive than consumer voicemail – though it doesn’t have to be more complicated.
+In brief, a VoIP voicemail service for businesses is much more extensive than consumer voicemail – though it doesn’t have to be more complicated.
 This document will address the types of features a business can expect to find in an enterprise-class voicemail service.

 Read More About: